Whaling in Norway

 Whaling in Norway involves hunting of minke whales for use as animal and human food in Norway and for export to Japan.
 Whale hunting has been a part of Norwegian coastal culture for centuries, and commercial operations targeting the minke whale have occurred since the early 20th century.
-Some still continue the practice in the modern day.
+Some still continue the practice in the modern day, within annual quotas.

 History

 Norwegians caught whales off the coast of Tromsø as early as the 9th or 10th century.
 Vikings from Norway also introduced whaling methods for driving small cetaceans, like pilot whales, into fjords in Iceland.
 The Norse sagas, and other ancient documents, provide few details on Norwegian whaling.
 The sagas recount some disputes between families over dead whales but do not describe any organized whale fishery in Norway.

 Spear-drift whaling was practised in the North Atlantic as early as the 12th century.
 In open boats, hunters would strike a whale with a marked spear, with the intent of later locating the dead beached whale to claim a rightful share.